 The site is quite special to those of Buddhist faith being a place where the original Sanskrit sutras, collected during a years long pilgrimage of many countries by the monk Xuanzang, were translated into Chinese.

+The Terracotta Warriors and Horses really is one of the wonders of the world (actually, it’s officially the 8th world wonder).
 You couldn’t say that this site was a must visit on a trip to Xi’an as it possible the reason that many people come to China in the first place.
-The Terra Cotta Warriors and Horses really is one of the worlds wonders (actually, it’s officially the 8th world wonder).

 The hotel is quite conveniently located right in the center of the city and it’s straight across the road from the Drum Tower, walking distance to the Mosque and the markets, walking distance to the Bell Tower and much more.
 Whilst it’s not sparkling new by any means, the rooms are comfortable, clean and many have great views towards the Drum Tower.

 Look at any half-serious planned tour of China and the city of Xi’an will be on the list of destinations, and for good reason.
 It’s a city that has a depth of historical attractions rivaling that of Beijing, and many believe the jewel in Xi’an’s list of attractions is still yet to be revealed.

 When I arrived I stepped straight of the airport shuttle bus and more or less straight in the door of the Melody Hotel, when I got up to the room and took a look out the window I realised I was in a special place.
 Straight ahead out my window was a massive public square, and a massive Drum Tower, looking to the right I could see a large Bell Tower.
 Not many cities offer that in the first five minutes of arrival!

 I really wanted to make this trip via train, but it seemed difficult to book a ticket on short notice, plus the extremely helpfull staff at the Traffic Hotel in Chengdu where pretty keen to suggest the plane was going to be the best option.